tezedge/tezedge/apps/baker/README.md

 nohup tezedge-baker --base-dir "$HOME/.tezos-client" --endpoint "http://localhost:18732" --baker <delegate_alias> &
 ```

-Also, you can run `tezedge-baker --help` to get short help.
+Additionally, you can run `tezedge-baker --help` to get short help.

 Options:

 - `--base-dir`: The base directory.
 The path to the directory where the baker can find secret keys, or the remote signer's location.
 Usually, it is `~/.tezos-client`.
 Also, this directory is used by baker as a persistent storage of the state.
-It is crucial, for example, for revealing the seed nonce in the new cycle.
+It is crucial, for example, when revealing the seed nonce in a new cycle.
 - `--endpoint`: TezEdge or Tezos node RPC endpoint.
 Usually the port is `8732` or `18732`.
 If node is running locally, it will be `http://localhost:8732`.
 - `--baker`: The alias of the baker.
 - `--archive` or `-a`: If this flag is used, the baker will store verbose information for debug in the base directory.

 ### Common problems

-1. After created account and registering it as a delegate, make sure you wait at least 5 cycles (approximately 15 days) to be able to bake.
+1. After creating an account and registering it as a delegate, make sure you wait at least 5 cycles (approximately 15 days) before you start to bake.
-1. The executable `tezedge-baker` and `tezos-client` should be in directory which is in `$PATH` environment variable.
+1. The executable `tezedge-baker` and `tezos-client` should be in the directory which is in the `$PATH` environment variable.
 It may be `/usr/local/bin`, you need superuser permission to copy in this directory.
-Also, it is possible to execute `tezos-client` from any directory, but you need to specify full path, for example `/home/username/tezos/tezos-client gen keys bob`, instead of `tezos-client gen keys bob`.
+Also, it is possible to execute `tezos-client` from any directory, but you need to specify the full path, for example `/home/username/tezos/tezos-client gen keys bob`, instead of `tezos-client gen keys bob`.

 ## Tests

-Run from source code directory:
+Run from the source code directory:

 ```
 cargo test -p baker